GustavoSena/Personal_CRM/README.md

 - **Row Level Security**: Database policies restrict access to authenticated users only
 - **SSR Auth**: Uses `@supabase/ssr` for secure server-side authentication

+### Single-User Setup

+This CRM is designed for personal use with a single authenticated user.
+To set it up:

+1. **Create your user account** in the Supabase Dashboard:
+   - Go to **Authentication** → **Users**
+   - Click **Add user** → **Create new user**
+   - Enter your email and password
+   - This will be your only account for the CRM

+2. **RLS policies are pre-configured** to allow all operations for any authenticated user.
+Since there's only one user (you), no per-user data isolation is needed.

+3. **No signup flow**: The login page only allows existing users to sign in.
+New accounts must be created manually in Supabase Dashboard.

+> **Note**: If you need multi-user support in the future, you'll need to update the RLS policies to filter by `auth.uid()` and add user_id columns to your tables.

 ## Deployment

 Deploy to Vercel: